-Apparently, all it takes is one or two kids to report how “smart pills” helped them study more effectively, improved their focus, enabled them to stay up all night, and learn more in shorter periods of time to entice other students to take the drugs.
+Apparently, all it takes is one or two kids to report how “smart pills” helped them study more effectively.
+They’ll brag of how it improved their focus, enabled them to stay up all night, and learn more in shorter periods of time to entice other students to take the drugs.

 However, while decades of study indicate that ADHD medications help children who are professionally and correctly diagnosed with the disorder successfully complete more assignments and have fewer behavior issues, no other benefits are apparent.
 According to the National Institute on Drug Abuse, no research has concluded the ADHD prescription meds have any positive influences on academic accomplishment, make learning easier, or improve memory skills.

-Because ADHD drugs are prescribed mainly to children, the misunderstanding is that they are not addictive or less addictive than other amphetamines.
+Because ADHD drugs are prescribed mainly to children, the misunderstanding is that they are not addictive.
+Or maybe they’re less addictive than other amphetamines.
 However, these medications are on the DEA’s (Drug Enforcement Administration) classified list of Schedule II controlled substances.
-That inclusion means that although they are approved for medical applications, the drugs are highly likely to be abused as well as frequently lead to addiction, where facilities like rehab Huntington Beach can be helpful.
+That inclusion means that although they are approved for medical applications, the drugs are highly likely to be abused.
+Because of this, they can frequently lead to addiction, where facilities like rehab Huntington Beach can be helpful.

 Even prescribed stimulants can lead to serious addiction leading to death caused by overdose.
-If you suspect someone is developing a dependence on amphetamines, contact a medical professional and attempt to help the person recover in one of many Orange County sober living homes.
+If you suspect someone is developing a dependence on amphetamines, contact a medical professional.
+Please attempt to help the person recover in one of many Orange County sober living homes.